UPDATED ON 05.11.2020

 When we combine them we get something like this:

-IPFS object is a MerkleDAG data structure which has two fields, data and an array of links when we do ipfs object get QmfM2r8s.. (or the middle right object in the picture< 256Kb) we get something like this:
+IPFS object is a MerkleDAG data structure that has two fields, data and an array of links when we do ipfs object get QmfM2r8s.. (or the middle right object in the picture< 256Kb) we get something like this:

 "Data":"\u0008\Hello World!..."} - each object data is up to 256Kb